Assignment Of A Lease: Everything You Need To Know! 📃

 Before consenting to the assignment of a lease to a new tenant, your landlord will want to carry out checks to ensure the tenant you have found is a suitable replacement.
 These checks can include:

-• Likelihood of requesting alterations to the building: as above, your landlord will require advanced notice of any alterations the new tenant may wish to make to the premises, and in some cases written permission in the form of a Licence to Alter will be required.
-It’s likely that they may withhold their consent for assigning the lease to any tenant intending to make large-scale changes depending upon the type of premises involved.
+As above, your landlord will require advanced notice of any alterations the new tenant may wish to make to the premises, and in some cases written permission in the form of a Licence to Alter will be required.
+It is likely that they may withhold their consent for assigning the lease to any tenant intending to make large-scale changes depending upon the type of premises involved.

 What liabilities will you have when assigning a lease?